 In addition to degrees in teaching, there are also many educational degree options that can get you started in administrative and management positions within a school district.
 To help busy adult students take on the challenges of earning a degree, several colleges also offer online education and teaching degree programs with flexible scheduling to help you balance work and home obligations.

 Qualified educators will always be a sought after resource due to the essential role they play in society.
 Reputable sources, such as the U.S. Bureau of Labor Statistics, can provide valuable data on specific educational and teaching career outlooks.

-Overall, the trends of job expansion within the educational field are positive – which is good news for students looking to pursue this degree program!
-The BLS estimates that the growth rate for careers in education, training, and library fields will expand by 8% between the years 2014 and 2024.
-More specifically, careers in elementary and high school education are projected to have a 6% growth rate during this same time frame.
+Overall, the trends of job expansion within the educational field are positive – which is good news for students looking to pursue this degree program.
+The BLS estimates that the growth rate for careers in education, training, and library fields will expand by 5% between the years 2019 and 2029.
+More specifically, careers in elementary and high school education are projected to have a 4% growth rate during this same time frame.
 These numbers are all on par with the national average across all occupations, showing steady growth and the opportunity for new job openings available to educational graduates.